The Secret Rhythmic Magic Behind Christmas Music’s Most Satisfying Moments

-Over the years I've found that I've needed to make a few sound effects on occasion.
-They're all just sitting around gathering digital dust, so I thought I'd make them avaliable here for free!
+Whether you’re after the perfect boom for your action sequence or need a complete sonic landscape for your project, you’ve landed in the right spot.
+I’m Shane Ivers, and alongside my catalogue of 200+ royalty-free music tracks, I’ve found that I’ve needed to make a few sound effects on occasion.
+They’re all just sitting around gathering digital dust, so I thought I’d make them avaliable here for free!
 Or at least the price of a voluntary donation.

 SFX Included (time in preview) | Hallelujah Single (0:00) | Hallelujah Single Choral (0:05) | Hallelujah Half (0:10) | Hallelujah Half Choral (0:24) | Hallelujah Full (0:37) | Hallelujah Full Choral (1:01) |